Spr19CS210/PA-Drill-Section-Writeups/PA7-HashTableImpl/README.md

-However, since you are implementing a generic hash table in Java and generics are problematic in arrays (https://docs.oracle.com/javase/tutorial/java/generics/restrictions.html), we strongly recommend you use an ArrayList of linked lists.
+However, since you are implementing a generic hash table in Java and generics are problematic in arrays (https://docs.oracle.com/javase/tutorial/java/generics/restrictions.html), we recommend you use an ArrayList of linked lists.
 Those linked lists can be LinkedLists, ArrayLists, or your own linked list implementation where the key,value pairs link to each other.